vhartikainen/protecting-workloads-workshop/docs/builder-session/verify.md

 ---

+!!! info "Additional Resources"
+    For a more comprehensive discussion of common vulnerabilities for web applications, as well as how to mitigate them using AWS WAF, and other AWS services, please refer to the <a href="https://d0.awsstatic.com/whitepapers/Security/aws-waf-owasp.pdf" target="_blank">Use AWS WAF to Mitigate OWASP’s Top 10 Web Application Vulnerabilities whitepaper</a>.

 ## Implement WAF monitoring dashboard using Amazon CloudWatch (Optional)

 If you finish early, <a href="https://aws.amazon.com/blogs/aws/cloudwatch-dashboards-create-use-customized-metrics-views/" target="_blank">use CloudWatch Dashboards to create a monitoring system for your protection layer</a>.